CRA Product Classification: Is Your Product Default, Important, or Critical?

 - Microcontrollers with security-related functionalities

-- Smart home general-purpose virtual assistants
+- Smart home general purpose virtual assistants

 Important Class II (Annex III, Part II)